KLUE-benchmark/KLUE/README.md

 ## Baseline Scores

-Evaluation results of our PLMs and other baselines on KLUE benchmark. **Bold** shows the best performance across the modesl, and _Italic_ indicates the best performance among `BASE` models.
+Evaluation results of our PLMs and other baselines on KLUE benchmark. **Bold** shows the best performance across the models, and _Italic_ indicates the best performance among `BASE` models.

 | Model                    | TC    | STS   |       | NLI   | NER    |        | RE         |       | DP    |       | MRC   |       | DST   |       |